-Rosemead School District will receive a projected \$795,952 as a 15% add-on to the supplemental and concentration grant.
+Rosemead School District will receive a projected \$845,584 as a 15% add-on to the supplemental and concentration grant.
 Each of the district schools are Title 1 schools with a high concentration, above 55%, of low-income, English learner, and foster youth.
-This add-on funding will allow the district to increase the number of school psychologists (Goal 3, Action 3), one per school, to provide direct services in the form of social emotional and mental health supports (Goal 3, Action 4).
+This add-on funding will allow the district to continue to provide each school with a school psychologist (Goal 3, Action 3), in order to provide direct services in the form of social emotional and mental health supports (Goal 3, Action 4).
 The district is also planning to increase after school programs (Goal 2, Action 5) to provide students with opportunities for both interventions and enrichments for learning as well as to expand the summer school program (Goal 2, Action 5) to include more students.
 Schools with the highest percentage of Title 1 students will be prioritized first and given additional spots for intervention, enrichment and intersession/summer school programs.